All the signs are there. Your fast-growing infant is finally ready to start eating solid baby food. So….how is that supposed to happen?

 - Brown Rice

-Obviously, that’s going to make a LOT of baby cereal.
-Divvy it up into smaller containers and refrigerate for 2-3 days.
-Then pop it in the microwave, stirring in an ice cube to cool and thin it down a little.
+You’re probably going to end up with a LOT more cereal than you need.
+Simply divvy it up into smaller containers and refrigerate for 2-3 days.
+Then pop it in the microwave before stirring in some whole-milk yogurt or a pureed fruit above.

 This is also the age when you can start offering diluted fruit juices: apple, apricot, grape, pear, papaya, pear, peach, and prune.
 Only offer juice once a day.
-Formula, breastmilk, and water should be his primary liquids at this age.
+Formula, breastmilk, and water should be his primary liquids (and, actually, his primary nutrition) at this age.

-If he seems like he’s understanding the “gumming” concept of eating, let him experiment with a few small finger foods (like Cheerios).
+It’s clear now he’s got the “gumming” concept of eating down pat.
+It’s time to let him experiment with a few small finger foods.
 Give him only one or two at first, or he may attempt to chipmunk-cheek himself.

 Since he’s just a beginner, make sure everything you give him can be swallowed whole.
 You may also want to roll diced pieces of fruit in oat bran to further protect against choking.
 (Slippery food is easily choked on.)